auramagi/swift-scoped-state/README.md

 ### `ObservableObject` Support

-When the connected value conforms to `ObservableObject`, `@ScopedState` automatically observes its `objectWillChange` publisher in addition to updates delivered by the connection.
+An `ObservableObject` can publish internal changes without the connection delivering a replacement object.
+When the connected value conforms to `ObservableObject`, `@ScopedState` observes its `objectWillChange` publisher in addition to updates delivered by the connection.

 ```swift
 final class CounterModel: ObservableObject {